-This weekend we’re going to cozy up with Alonzo and Jeanette from Caliente Nights.
+This Sunday we’re going to cozy up with Alonzo and Jeanette from Caliente Nights.

 Alonzo’s foul mood evaporated the moment his eyes locked with Jeanette’s.
 Beautiful was the first word that came rushing to his brain.
 She wasn’t the statuesque, leggy type he preferred to complement his six-four height.
 Her petite stature, caramel complexion, hazel eyes, and full, kissable lips were magnetizing.
 He wanted to reach out and rub the shoulder-length two-strand twists between his fingers to see if they were as soft as they looked.

 His gaze continued to roam as he took in her small breasts outlined in a teal long-sleeve tee shirt, her tiny waist, and snug-fitting jeans showcasing curvy hips.
 Childbearing hips.
 He tossed that crazy thought out of his head.
 His mother’s nagging earlier that morning to settle down with a nice Cuban girl and start a family was messing with him.